Andrew Jones (2015)

 Of course, making the transition from being at university in that student bubble to living independently in a foreign country is quite a big one, but it’s definitely not as extreme as perhaps it initially might sound.
 You have a great level of support from the DAJF Japan office whilst out here, and you come out with 5 other interesting and like-minded people to join a great network of former scholars who still live in Japan.
 Most Daiwa scholars choose to live in a similar area, so you tend to get the advantages of living alone (kitchen as clean or messy as you like and no-one steals your milk!) but with plenty of friends nearby to join for a couple of beers and a good chat.
 The language school you attend is also between two of the trendiest and “youngest” districts of Tokyo (Shibuya and Shimo-kitazawa), so there is somewhat a continuation of that student vibe.
 Tokyo is also a vast and wonderfully exciting city to live in with a huge range of things to offer to suit almost any taste.

 Following the Daiwa Scholarship, in 2014 Jessie completed a Master’s degree at Tokyo University while on a Japanese Government (MEXT) Scholarship.
 Since March 2015 she has been working at the Royal Society in London as Scheme Manager, Grants Team.
+In 2018 she joined the Foreign and Commonwealth Office.

 Dr Edmund Harbord (2009)